 Financial support to school districts and schools

-Participating school districts, the Colorado Charter School Institute (CSI), private, and tribal schools will receive $2.50 for each COVID-19 test that is administered and reported through this program.
+Participating school districts, Colorado Charter School Institute (CSI), private, and tribal schools will receive $2.50 for each COVID-19 test that is administered and reported through this program.

 School districts or schools will receive financial support retroactively and on a monthly basis.
 For example, in October, a participating school district or school will receive the financial support of $2.50 per test for tests that were administered in September.